CandyFace/IDLua-LOVE-2D/README.md

-Progress has been freezed...
-IDEA 14 seems to have qutie poor lua support(unofficially of course), and my current changes to the API does not seem to show up, therefore i am freezing the project infinitely.
+Progress has been put on hold...
+IDEA 14 seems to have quite poor lua support(unofficially of course), and my current changes to the API does not seem to show up, therefore i am putting the project on hold infinitely.
 I am leaving my updates here if anyone should have interest in using them for whatever reason.
 -----------------------------------------------
 LÖVE 2D API Code Completion for IntelliJ
 ========================================